jasboys/sycpiano/README.md

 N.B. on Windows, make sure you add %LocalAppData%\Yarn to your whitelist for antivirus and/or Windows Defender, or else installs take forever!

-The app will be served on `localhost:8000` and the webpack-bundle-analyzer will be on `localhost:8888`.
+The app will be served on `localhost:8000` and the webpack-bundle-analyzer (if enabled) will be on `localhost:8888`.

 ## Production
 Run: